If you are, let’s start with something unusual. Let’s celebrate that.

 We pick the wrong fights when we lack the forbearance to endure some amount of personal suffering or offense or inconvenience.
 We fight dirty when we lack the patience to seek peace and let God avenge.
 We become quick to speak and quick to anger.

 I’m amazed by the lack of anger that I’ve seen from many Holocaust survivors.
 I think it’s a result of the forbearance they were forced to learn and exhibit.
 Their very survival required a degree of patient endurance I can’t fathom.
 Those who survived can tell of a great hope they carried––that their lives and sufferings could still have meaning.
-They didn’t give up because their existence still had a purpose.7
+They didn’t give up because their existence still had a purpose.[1.
+See Viktor Frankl’s excellent book, Man’s Search for Meaning, for a treatment of this.]

 And here patience and hope come together.
 When our hope is in God––in God’s justice and care––we can stand to patiently endure our present struggles, fight the good fight of peacemaking and restoration, and trust God to administer final justice.